codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 ## Stretch 3
 [Stretch 3 Wireframe](https://www.figma.com/file/KgbkfaoRd5F8Q4qZ3G2Bg2/Stretch-3)
 - [ ] Users can mark an entry as public or private
-- [ ] Create a new navigation item for "Community"
+- [ ] Create a new navigation item for "Community" and on click of this item, they can see all the public entries
 - [ ] If an entry is public, anyone can READ it.
 If it is private, only the user who created it can see it
 - [ ] If an entry is public, only the user who created it can CRUD on it
 - [ ] If an entry is public, any user can copy the entry to their own set of entries and then CRUD on the new/copied entry